These guides are AI-generated educational summaries — not legal or medical advice.

 Failing to mention prior radioactive iodine treatment, surgery, or chemotherapy

-Why: Treatment history is a required element of the DBQ and is highly relevant to establishing severity, residuals, and stabilization dates.
+Treatment history is a required element of the DBQ and is highly relevant to establishing severity, residuals, and stabilization dates.
 Residuals from treatment can qualify for their own ratings.

-Do this instead: Document all treatments received, including dates, facilities, and outcomes.
+Instead: Document all treatments received, including dates, facilities, and outcomes.
 For malignant neoplasms, the 100% rating applies during treatment and for six months after cessation - knowing this date matters for your claim.

 Impact: 100% while active - timing of treatment completion is critical